MTG Deck Builder

 Although I could describe every little detail of MTG Deck Builder, experiencing it for yourself is best.
 The app is free and there’s no installation or registration process, so go ahead and take a look at it now.

 If you’re unsure what to try in the app, I suggest these things:

 - Open one of the pre-made decks and edit its contents.

 Tip for newbies: If you don’t know of any Magic cards but you want to try adding one to a deck, enter the code “#random” as the name in the card adder, and that’ll put in a randomly chosen card.

 Need help?
 Be sure to check the user manual, available directly in the app.
-(It took me a while just to write that whole thing!
-Sometimes I wonder if making the user manual was even worth my time, especially as I think I’ve made the app easy enough to use that the manual might be superfluous.)
+(It took me a while to make just the manual!
+Sometimes I wonder if writing it was even worth my time, especially because I think I’ve made the app easy enough to use that having the manual might be superfluous.)

 Why I Made This